Updated: Sep 17

 Bilbao is an industrial city in northern Spain and is considered the capital of the Basque region.
-The main reason we were travelling to Bilbao was to visit the autonomous community of La Rioja, an area famous for wine production.
-I am, by no means, any type of wine expert but Rioja wines had been a favourite for years.
-ATB Mady has a more refined palate and was eager to visit the area.
+The main reason we were travelling to Bilbao was to visit the autonomous community of La Rioja, Spain, an area famous for wine production.
+I am, by no means, any type of wine expert but Rioja wines have been a favourite for years.
+ATB (Approved Travel Buddy) Mady has a more refined palate and was eager to visit the area.

 Commercial winemaking began when phylloxera, the vineyard-destroying aphid, began killing the French vineyards.
 Spanish winemakers began exporting large quantities of Spanish wine to Europe and New York.
 However, phylloxera, driven out of France, began devastating Spanish vineyards in 1901.